ddkale2022/FeMS-resources/README.md

 - [Angie Mc Ardle](https://www.linkedin.com/in/angie-mc-ardle/)
 - [Stefanie Wernisch](https://www.linkedin.com/in/stefanie-wernisch/)
 - [Dipali Kale](link to your GitHub profile)
-The resources are listed in a file
+The resources are listed in a file (Career development white papers.md)

 ## Contributing